November 2023: a crash mostly happens when nobody believes it will.

-The American Real Estate market is in really bad shape.
+The American Real Estate market is in terrible shape.
 Prices are coming down, and so has the dollar.
 In other words, we have ‘SALES’.
-More and more opportunities are seen, especially for the European Investor.
+More and more opportunities are seen, especially for European investors.

 Indicative prices for the properties below range from $ 75.000/€ 50,000 to $ 250.000/€ 180,000

 NEW YORK (Reuters) - Home foreclosure filings jumped 53 percent in June from a year earlier, although they were down 3 percent from May, and foreclosures are expected to rise further, real estate data firm RealtyTrac said on Thursday.
-Foreclosure filings rose on an annual basis in 39 states to a total of 252,363 properties during the month, with Nevada, California, Arizona and Florida posting the highest foreclosure rates.
-One out of every 501 U.S. households received a notice of default, auction sale or bank repossession in June, RealtyTrac said.
+Foreclosure filings rose annually in 39 states to a total of 252,363 properties during the month, with Nevada, California, Arizona, and Florida posting the highest foreclosure rates.
+One out of every 501 U.S. households received a notice of default, auction sale, or bank repossession in June, RealtyTrac said.
 "June was the second straight month with more than a quarter million properties nationwide receiving foreclosure filings," said James J. Saccacio, chief executive officer of RealtyTrac.
 "We have not yet reached the top of this foreclosure cycle."

 Record drop in US home prices - AP - Jun 24, 2008, 9:02 PM

-The Standard & Poor's/Case-Shiller home price index of 20 cities fell by 15.3% in April versus a year ago, according to Tuesday's report.
+According to Tuesday's report, the Standard & Poor's/Case-Shiller home price index of 20 cities fell by 15.3% in April versus a year ago.
 Prices nationwide are at levels not seen since August 2004.
 The narrower 10-city index declined 16.3% in April, its biggest decline in its more than two-decade history.
 Meanwhile, a report from the Office of Federal Housing Enterprise Oversight said US home prices fell 4.6% in April from the same month last year, when the index peaked.
-That marked the biggest decline ever in the agency's monthly index which dates back to January 1991.
+That marked the biggest decline ever in the agency's monthly index, which dates back to January 1991.
 The government index is calculated using mortgage loans of $417 000 or less.
-While the government report has shown nationwide price declines, the Case-Shiller index has shown far greater drops because it focuses on larger cities where prices rose further during the boom years and include riskier loans.
+While the government report has shown nationwide price declines, the Case-Shiller index has shown far greater drops because it focuses on larger cities where prices rose further during the boom years and includes riskier loans.

 US housing crisis deepens as foreclosures soar- June 13, 2008.
-Foreclosures add to the Credit Crunch, the Crack-up boom, the destruction of fiat money and will push up interest rates substantially in the near future.
+Foreclosures add to the Credit Crunch, the Crack-up boom, and the destruction of fiat money and will push up interest rates substantially soon.
 The problem ain't going away as the vicious circle is closed!
 By James Quinn, Wall Street Correspondent

 America's housing crisis is reaching near-catastrophic levels as the number of people losing their homes and those seriously behind on mortgage payments soared last month.
-One in almost every 500 American mortgage holders now has either lost their home or is on the verge of losing it, as the credit crisis claims victims throughout the US.
+As the credit crisis claims victims throughout the US, one in almost every 500 American mortgage holders has either lost their home or is on the verge of losing it.

 The states of Nevada, California, and Arizona are the biggest victims of the housing crash.
 In Nevada, one in every 118 households received foreclosure notices in May.
 In Arizona, the figure was one in every 201 households.

 The current crisis was sparked by an environment of low-interest rates and lax lending practices among many mortgage brokers.
-As a result, and despite the US Federal Reserve reducing interest rates to 2pc from 5.5pc last September, a growing number of Americans cannot afford to meet their mortgage payments as the US economy continues to falter.
+As a result, and despite the US Federal Reserve reducing interest rates to 2pc from 5.5pc last September, many Americans cannot afford to meet their mortgage payments as the US economy continues to falter.